 The other huge benefit of the triptans compared to all other abortive options is that they do not cause medication overuse headache (rebound headache)!

-What are the side effects of Nurtec ODT and Ubrelvy?
+What are the gepant side effects (Nurtec, Ubrelvy, Zavspret)?

 The side effect profile of the gepants is minimal and similar to placebo.
 The most common side effects of gepants are very low risk of nausea for Nurtec ODT and low risk of nausea and mild sedation with the higher dose of Ubrelvy.
 Side effects are discussed in more detail here.